jstephensdev/ad-free-typing/README.md

 ## Completed Features

-1. Keyboard plus keys light up when key pressed matchs keyboard key
+1. Keyboard plus keys light up when key pressed matches keyboard key
 2. Duraction, wpm, acc, and error rate calculated and displaying
 3. New Round icon button resets stats and gets new text for whichever mode is set
 4. Text generation with faker